Ajallen14/Data-Structures/README.md

 *
     - addNode() : adds a new node with the given data to the end of the list.
+    - addNodeAfter() : adds a new node with the given data after a node.
     - delete(): deletes the node with the given data from the list.
     - display(): prints the elements of the list.